STOCHASTIC MODELS FOR DETIVATES

 In the third part of the course, American derivatives are proposed.
 The Snell envelope and the price process are constructed and optimal stopping times are studied.
 (8 hours)

 During the lessons the issues mentioned in the study program will be discussed and presented together with applications and examples such as specific cases of derivative contracts.
 Additional teaching and support material is made available through the e-learning online platform Moodle, where notes of the course as well as additional exercises solved and explained in detail.

 - Pascucci e Runggaldier (2009) Finanza Matematica, Springer.

 - Roman (2012), Introduction to the Mathematics of Finance.
 Springer.

 - Notes by Giuseppe De Marco.

-The assessment is based on two different parts.
-The first one consists in the resolution of 2/3 problems/exercises in 1 hour and 15 minutes.
+The assessment is based on a written and an oral examination.
+The written examination consists in the resolution of 3 problems/exercises in 1 hour and 30 minutes.
 The questions are composed in order to evaluate the actual achievement of the objectives on part the students, but, at the same time, the reasoning ability and the capability to apply the theoretical lessons received.
-The second part has the purpose to evaluate the depth in understanding general theoretical knowledge.
+The oral examination has the purpose to evaluate the depth in understanding general theoretical knowledge.
 In their answers the students should be able to clearly show and illustrate the fundamental concepts acquired during their studies